Singing Happy People Laughing

-Singing is known to release endorphins, the feel-good brain chemical that makes you feel uplifted and happy.
+Singing is known to release endorphins that stimulate the feel-good factor in the brain; The chemicals that makes you feel good and happy.
 In addition, scientists have identified a tiny organ in the ear called the sacculus, which responds to the frequencies created by singing.
 The response creates an immediate sense of pleasure, regardless of what the singing sounds like.
 Not only that, but singing can simply take your mind off the day’s troubles to boost your mood.

 Singing lowers stress levels